-(1) If only one of the tribunals would have continuing, exclusive jurisdiction under this article, the order of that tribunal is controlling and must be recognized.
+(1) If only one of the tribunals would have continuing, exclusive jurisdiction under this article, the order of that tribunal controls and must be so recognized.

 (2) If more than one of the tribunals would have continuing, exclusive jurisdiction under this article:

-(A) An order issued by a tribunal in the current home state of the child; but
+(A) An order issued by a tribunal in the current home state of the child controls; or

 (B) If an order has not been issued in the current home state of the child, the order most recently issued controls.